emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 ## Before You Start

-This section describes the preparations you need to complete before you start to create the Kafka Sink and Source in EMQX Dashboard.
+This section describes the preparations you need to complete before you start to create the Kafka Sink and Source in the EMQX Dashboard.

 ### Prerequisites